 11. The UDPN’s design gives it the potential to facilitate transaction messaging between a variety of account systems, not just CBDCs and stablecoins.
 It can also support commercial bank accounts and traditional payment accounts; thus, providing a messaging bridge that connects fiat-money systems with digital currency systems.

-At the time of launch, eight members form the initial core group of UDPN founders.
-This will expand to 16, then subsequently to 24 members, over the course of the succeeding two years.
-The core group of members forms the nucleus for an international alliance responsible for developing the roadmap, standards, governance, and commercialisation strategy for the UDPN through a vote based decision-making process.

 The UDPN is being built for both the present and the future.
 CBDCs and stablecoins are anticipated to become an integral part of the cross-border payment ecosystem.
 The UDPN is ideally placed to be the primary choice for Central Banks when it comes to the distribution of their own digital currencies.
 The same is true for enterprises looking to transfer or swap digital currencies.
 With the UDPN, the evolving payments ecosystem can move towards a vastly improved and more resilient future which is in sync with the development of emerging technologies.